MRingive/thejourneyof-prod/_posts/2022-04-04-mittenwald-trip-report.markdown

 ## Little planning

 Mittenwald looked like a cozy town.
 And the surrounding area looked like a nice hiking area in Fall.
 That was more or less the planning that went into my trip and all I knew before I arrived.
-And I think that was good.
+And I think that was just fine.

 I didn't look up tourist attractions nearby or plan out a ton of stuff to do and see.
 And so I just went with what was outside my door.
 That way I reduced my FOMO and instead enjoyed slowing down.